chaseruskin/orbit/README.md

    └─ top_tb.vhd
 ```

-The "Orbit.toml" file is a TOML file that requires only a couple fields, such as the ip's `name` and `version`, to get setup.
+The "Orbit.toml" file is a simple file written in TOML syntax that requires only a couple fields, such as the ip's `name` and `version`, to get setup.

 ``` toml
 [ip]